Amed Rosario Player Props: Guardians vs. Red Sox

-The Cleveland Guardians, including Amed Rosario (.135 batting average in his past 10 games), battle starter James Paxton and the Boston Red Sox at Progressive Field, Tuesday at 7:10 PM ET.
+The Cleveland Guardians, including Amed Rosario (batting .176 in his past 10 games, with three doubles, four walks and four RBI), take on starting pitcher Kutter Crawford and the Boston Red Sox at Progressive Field, Wednesday at 7:10 PM ET.

-In his most recent game he had a hitless performance (0-for-2) against the Twins.
+In his most recent appearance, he reached base in his only plate appearance against the Red Sox.

 Amed Rosario Game Info & Props vs. the Red Sox